Factbox: Thailand's flood crisis and the economy

 The government has said it could spend more than 100 billion baht on getting the industrial estates back into shape.

-Deputy Prime Minister and Commerce Minister Kittirat Na Ranong said on Tuesday the government would need to borrow "hundreds of billions of baht" for repairs and to prevent a repeat of the disaster during the annual rainy season.
+It also plans to spend 600-800 billion baht on its "New Thailand" project to rebuild the country, with one focus on water management, according to Energy Minister Pichai Naripthaphan.

-The cabinet agreed in October to a 10 percent cut in current state expenditure, some 80 billion baht, in the fiscal year from October 1 to help with the cost of the floods.
+Earlier this month the cabinet agreed to a 10 percent cut in current state expenditure, some 80 billion baht, in the fiscal year from October 1 to help with the cost of the floods.

+It also approved an increase in the budget deficit to 400 billion baht from 350 billion.

 It will also consider tax breaks for affected companies.